 Compute for several different values (you might find it helpful to use a slider in Desmos in the variable to experiment with ); for approximately what values of is it true that ?

-For about what interval of -values is it true that ?
+For approximately what interval of -values is it true that ?
 What about ?
-How is this different from what we observed with in Activity 8.2.2?
+How is this situation different from what we observed with in Activity 8.2.2?

 This activity builds on Activity 8.2.3, and only changes one key thing: the location where the approximation is centered.
 Again, we let , and recall that is only defined for .
 Here, we choose to work with an approximation centered at , and find the degree Taylor polynomial approximation